bitsbymax/Notes/Angular.md

 ---

+### Key concepts

-**`Observable`** is an object that emits a sequence of items over time, either asynchronously or synchronously.
+- **`Observable`** --> is an object that emits a sequence of items over time, either asynchronously or synchronously.
+Represents a _`stream`_, or source of data that can arrive over time.

+- **`Observer`** --> you write the code which gets executed(Handle Data, Handle Error, Handle Completion).
+Is a collection of callbacks that knows how to listen to values delivered by the Observable.

+- **`Subscription`** --> represents the execution of an Observable, is primarily useful for cancelling the execution.

+- **`Operators`** --> are pure functions that enable a functional programming style of dealing with collections with operations like map, filter, concat, reduce, etc.

+- **`Subject`** --> is equivalent to an EventEmitter, and the only way of multicasting a value or event to multiple Observers.

+- **`Schedulers`** --> are centralized dispatchers to control concurrency, allowing us to coordinate when computation happens on e.g. setTimeout or requestAnimationFrame or others.

+---

+### Observable

+An _`Observable`_ is the main tool provided by the _`RxJS`_ library whose _`Angular`_ uses extensively.
+As with a regular _`JavaScript Promise`_, the goal of an Observable is to handle asynchronous events.

 It can be used to represent data from a server, a UI event, or any other kind of data stream.

 An observable can have multiple observers subscribed to it and will notify them whenever new values are emitted.

-Represents the idea of an invokable collection of future values or events.

-> An _`Observable`_ is the main tool provided by the _`RxJS`_ library whose _`Angular`_ uses extensively.
-As with a regular _`JavaScript Promise`_, the goal of an Observable is to handle asynchronous events.

 _`Creating Observable manually`_